Mercedes Martinez: Impact Wrestling (2021–2022)

-Return to AEW (2021–present)
+Return to AEW / ROH (2021–2026)

 On the December 29, 2021 episode of Dynamite, Martinez made her return, assisting Jade Cargill in defeating Thunder Rosa to advance to the finals of the TBS Women's Championship.
 It was then announced via social media that she had signed with AEW.
 Martinez faced Rosa in the February 4, 2022, episode of Rampage, where she was disqualified due to hitting Rosa with a lead pipe.
 Afterwards, Martinez was confronted by the AEW Women's World Champion Dr. Britt Baker, D.M.D., with whom she had an agreement to take out Rosa, however, Baker claimed that Martinez had not done her part.
 This led to a No Disqualification match between Martinez and Rosa on the February 16 episode of Dynamite, which was won by Rosa.
 After the match, Rosa lifted Martinez's arm in sign of respect, however, was attacked by Baker's allies, Jamie Hayter and Rebel.
 Baker handed the pipe to Martinez to attack Rosa, but Martinez hesitated, which led Hayter to attack her from behind, turning Martinez face in the process.

-On the March 2 episode of Dynamite, Martinez teamed up with Rosa to defeat Baker and Hayter in a tag team match.
-On the March 11 episode of Rampage, Martinez lost to Hayter after an interference by Baker.
-After the match, Baker alongside Hayter and Rebel tried to attack Martinez, which was prevented by Rosa.
-Following that, Martinez transitioned to Ring of Honor, where she would become the ROH Women's World Champion, and woul remain the champion until losing it to Athena on December 10 at Final Battle.

-On the June 9, 2023, episode of Rampage, Martinez made her first AEW appearance since November 2022, by competing in a four-way to determine the number one contender for the AEW Women's World Championship, which was won by Skye Blue.